 Crystal clear call to actions are a must

 Keep in mind that most people who open an email in their inbox have one question plaguing them: what exactly am I doing here?
 You need to be able to address this question through call-to-action.
-Call to action buttons are essential, especially if you want to urge your readers to do something or steer them in a certain direction.
-Make it clear, simple and bold, you do not want them to be scrambling around, scrolling up and down just looking for the purpose of your email.
+Call to actions are essential, especially if you want to urge your readers to take action.

 Below is an example of a great CTA button, it is straight to the point and it commands full attention.